 Graduate school constitutes an advanced program of study focused on a particular academic discipline or profession.
 Traditionally, graduate school has been "academic" (centered on generating original research in a particular discipline), but it may be "professional" (centered on developing skills and knowledge for a specific profession), or a combination of both.

-Compared to undergraduate studies, graduate school is a more concentrated course of study and expectations regarding the quality and quantity of your academic work are greater.
+Compared to undergraduate studies, graduate school is a more concentrated course of study with greater expectations for the quality and quantity of your work.
 Graduate programs also entail:

 - focused studies in a specific discipline with fewer elective possibilities

 - rigorous evaluation of your work by professors and peers